Today’s recipe for flour-free pancakes is going to blow your socks off!

 - Measure your pour.
 One tablespoon of maple syrup has 14g of sugar!
 Gah!
 If you pour two tablespoons that’s your entire sugar intake reached for the day.

 - Consider alternatives.
 Try the pancakes plain, they’re delicious.
-Or add a berry sauce: Heat 1/2 cup blueberries with 1 tablespoon of water and 1 teaspoon sugar in a small saucepan, or the microwave.
+Or add a berry sauce: Heat 1/2 cup blueberries with 1 tablespoon of water and 1 teaspoon maple syrup in a small saucepan, or the microwave.
 Once the berries have softened, and the water is mostly absorbed, pour over your pancakes.

 Banana & Coconut Flour-Free Pancakes